alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 #### Why is `_repo.Save(user)` inside `Match`?

-`Save` is `I/O`.
-It can fail with domain-relevant outcomes (e.g., uniqueness conflicts) and unexpected infrastructure `exceptions` (timeouts, outages).
-If you want conflicts to be "expected failures," catch and translate the specific `exception` into a `Result` error; otherwise let truly unexpected `exceptions` bubble to boundary handlers.
+`Save` is I/O and can fail.
+Catch and translate domain-relevant failures (e.g., uniqueness conflicts) into a `Result` error; let unexpected infrastructure `exceptions` bubble to boundary handlers.

 ### Why serializing `Result` directly can be awkward

 In **public contracts**, serializing `Result` tends to leak an internal control-flow wrapper into your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom converter).

-Some `Result` types could expose public `Value`/`Error`/flags, which can make serialization even worse.
-If you serialize a `Result`-shaped class directly, you can end up with confusing "wrapper JSON" like this:
+Serializing a `Result`-shaped class directly produces wrapper JSON like this:

 ```json
 {